open-mmlab/mmselfsup/docs/en/advanced_guides/data_flow.md

 ## Data flow between dataloader and model

-The data flow between dataloader and model can be generally split into three parts, i) use `PackSelfSupInputs` to pack data from previous transformations into a dictionary, ii) use `collect_fn` to stack a list of tensors into a batched tensor, iii) data preprocessor will move all these data to target device, e.g. GPUS, and unzip the dictionary from the dataloader into a tuple, containing the input images and meta info (`SelfSupDataSample`).
+The data flow between dataloader and model can be generally split into three parts, i) use `PackSelfSupInputs` to pack data from previous transformations into a dictionary, ii) use `collate_fn` to stack a list of tensors into a batched tensor, iii) data preprocessor will move all these data to target device, e.g. GPUS, and unzip the dictionary from the dataloader into a tuple, containing the input images and meta info (`SelfSupDataSample`).